AbramsGroup/HTPolyNet/docs/source/example-tutorials/3-DGEBA-PACM/run.rst

     $ ls
     linkcell-0.50.grx

 That is an auxiliary file storing a link-cell index for each relevant atom (HTPolyNet uses a link-cell algorithm to perform the bond searching).
 However, once the bond search is complete and any dragging or relaxation is done, we'll see a large number of files.
-They can be divided into seven "states":
+They can be divided into seven "phases":

-0. Bondsearch system state
+0. Bondsearch system
-1. Dragging states
+1. Dragging
-2. Topolgy update state
+2. Topology update
-3. Relaxation states
+3. Relaxation
-4. Equilibration state
+4. Equilibration
-5. Final state
+5. Finalization
 6. Auxiliary files

 Names of files corresponding to states 0-5 all begin with their respective digits.
 Names of files that do not begin with a digit are "auxiliary".
 Let's consider the files in the seven states.